 The Treasurer is required to compute the aggregate amount of indebtedness as of January 1 and July 1 each year and at other statutorily prescribed times and to certify the results of such computation to the Governor and the General Assembly.
-If the aggregate amount of indebtedness reaches 90% of the statutory debt limit, the Governor shall review each bond act for which no bonds, notes or other evidences of indebtedness have been issued, and recommend to the General Assembly priorities for repealing authorizations for remaining projects so that the aggregate amount of indebtedness authorized will be below 90% of the statutory debt limit.
+If the aggregate amount of indebtedness reaches 90% of the statutory debt limit, the

+Governor shall review each bond act for which no bonds, notes or other evidences of indebtedness have been issued, and recommend to the General Assembly priorities for repealing authorizations for remaining projects so that the aggregate amount of indebtedness authorized will be below 90% of the statutory debt limit.
 The General Assembly is not required to act upon such recommendations.

-The total tax receipts for Fiscal Year 2019 as last estimated by the General Assembly's joint standing committee on finance, revenue and bonding, the calculation of the debt limit, the aggregate amount of outstanding debt and of authorized but unissued debt subject to such limit, and the debt incurring margin, all as of February 1, 2019, are described in the following table.
+The total tax receipts for Fiscal Year 2020, as last estimated by the General Assembly's joint standing committee on finance, revenue and bonding, the calculation of the debt limit, the aggregate amount of outstanding debt and of authorized but unissued debt subject to such limit, and the debt incurring margin, all as of May 1, 2020, are described in the following table.

-Statutory Debt Limit As of February 1, 2019
+Statutory Debt Limit As of May 1, 2020

-Total General Fund Tax Receipts Multiplier \$15,862,300,000 1.6
+Total General Fund Tax Receipts \$17,033,400,000

+Multiplier 1.6

-Debt Limit \$25,379,680,000
+Debt Limit \$27,253,440,000

-Outstanding Debt (a) \$14,154,720,214
+Outstanding Debt ^(a) \$14,119,776,418

-Guaranteed Debt (b) \$ 2,151,795,000
+Guaranteed Debt(b) \$ 2,059,244,563

-Authorized Debt (c) \$ 5,627,867,662
+Authorized Debt ^(c) \$ 5,618,303,090

-Total Subject to Debt Limit \$21,934,382,876
+Total Subject to Debt Limit \$21,797,324,071

-Aggregate Net Debt \$21,934,382,876
+Aggregate Net Debt \$21,797,324,071

-Debt Incurring Margin \$ 3,445,297,124
+Debt Incurring Margin \$ 5,456,115,929

-- (a) See Table 8.
+(a) See Table 8.
 Includes accreted value of capital appreciation bonds.
-Excludes Pension Obligation Bonds, UConn 2000 Bonds, tax increment financings, CRDA Bonds, CHFA Supportive Housing Bonds, CHFA Emergency Mortgage Assistance Program Bonds, CHEFA Child Care Facilities Bonds and lease financings other than the Juvenile Training School. - (b) Table 7 reflects only guarantees for certain outstanding debt of Southeastern Connecticut Water Authority, UConn 2000 Bonds, and Municipal Contract Assistance secured by the State's debt service commitment.
-See also OTHER FUNDS, DEBT AND LIABILITIES - Contingent Liability Debt. - (c) Includes UConn 2000 Bonds secured by the State's debt service commitment that are authorized but unissued under the statutory cap for Fiscal Year 2019.
+Excludes Pension Obligation Bonds, UConn 2000 Bonds, tax increment financings, CRDA Bonds, CHFA Supportive Housing Bonds, CHFA Emergency Mortgage Assistance Program Bonds, CHEFA Child Care Facilities Bonds and lease financings other than the Juvenile Training School.